bimodal-mintlify/docs/Draft Documentation/Technical Documentation/T.NewUserGuide.md

-((Covers the onboarding process from account creation to first tool use))
+((Covers the onboarding process from account creation to first tool use.
+Link for how to do each thing))